Justice of the peace: Singapore

-Justices of the peace in Singapore derives their vested powers from statute law.
-They are appointed by the President of the Republic of Singapore, under the provisions of section 11(l) of the State Courts Act (Cap.321).
-The President may revoke the appointment of any justice of the peace.
-Newly appointed justices of the peace are required by section 17 of the State Courts Act, to take the oath of office and allegiance as set out in the schedule to the State Courts Act, before exercising the functions of their good office.
+Other roles of a JP includes being mediators in the State Courts of Singapore or marriage solemnisers in the Registry of Marriages.

-In their main role, JPs serve as visiting justices of Singapore prisons, mediators or neutral referees in the state courts.
-In addition, they regularly solemnise marriages in the Registry of Marriages or perform the duties of the magistrate conferred on them by any written law.
+Newly appointed justices of the peace are required by Section 17 of the State Courts Act to take the oath of office and allegiance as set out in the schedule to the State Courts Act, before exercising the functions of their good office.
+The President may also revoke the appointment of any Justice of the Peace.

 Sri Lanka

-In Sri Lanka, Justice of the Peace (JP) is an honorary post, with authorisation to witness and sign statutory declarations and affidavits as well as certify documents.
+In Sri Lanka, Justice of the Peace is an honorary post, with authorisation to witness and sign statutory declarations and affidavits as well as certify documents.
 Persons appointed as a Justice of the Peace may use the post-nominal JP.
 Current appointments are made under the Judicature Act No 02 of 1978, by the Minister of Justice at his/her discretion by publishing a list in The Gazette and appointee taking oaths before a high court, district court judge or magistrate with registrar of the supreme court recording it.
 There are four types of appointments of Justice of the Peace;